Welcome to the Muslim Traveler’s Guide to the World!

 Anas Bin Malik (R.A) reported: He said, A man came to the Prophet (peace and blessings be upon him) and he said, “O Messenger of Allah, I intend to travel, so supplicate for my provision.”
 The Prophet said, “May Allah provide you with fear of Him.”
 The man said, “Give me more.”
 The Prophet said, “May He forgive your sins.”
 The man said, “Give me more, may my father and my mother be ransomed for you!”
 The Prophet said, “May He make goodness easy for you wherever you are.”
 (Sunan al-Tirmidhī 3444)

-Summary: Within these Quranic verses (Ayats) and hadiths, and by numerous other ‘ayahs’ in the Quran we got to know about travel and the way of travel.
-The Quran & Sunnah promote travel for pilgrimages mostly Hajj & Umrah, and other forms of worship or to study, to read the divine message, for trade and commerce, for recreation, as well as to learn from the history and the past of mankind.
-Indeed, A Muslim is a traveler to this (Dunya) world and traveling through it for short period of time, and the ever lasting destination is the life of thereafter.
+Summary: Within these Quranic verses (Ayats) and hadiths, and by numerous other ‘ayahs’ in the Quran, we got to know about travel and the way of travel.
+The Quran & Sunnah promote travel for pilgrimage,s mostly Hajj & Umrah, and other forms of worship or to study, to read the divine message, for trade and commerce, for recreation, as well as to learn from the history and the past of mankind.
+Indeed, A Muslim is a traveler to this (Dunya) world and travels through it for a short period of time, and the everlasting destination is the life thereafter.

 The Muslim Traveler